conda/conda/docs/source/building/variants.rst

        run:
            - numpy

 ``ignore_version`` is an empty list by default.
-The actual build performed is probably done with the last 'numpy' list element in the variant, but that's more of an implementation detail that you should not depend on.
+The actual build performed is probably done with the last 'numpy' list element in the variant, but that's an implementation detail that you should not depend on.
 The order is considered unspecified behavior, because the output should be independent of the input versions.
 If the output is not independent of input versions, don't use this key!